Quick Links

 Our Early Years Curriculum

-We aim to ensure that each child has a positive start to their school life in which they can develop and foster a love for learning.
+We aim to give every child a positive start to their school journey and foster a lifelong love of learning.

 Curriculum plans have been built for children to focus on the prime and specific areas of learning from the Early Years Foundation Stage Statutory Framework.